rimorin/kubernetes-setup/README.md

 kubectl apply -f nginx.yml
 ```

-Go GCP sometime to update their network and app should appear
+Give GCP sometime to update their network and app should appear

 ## Kustomize